 Benefits of Vitamin D

-1. Vitamin D and Weight Loss
+1. Vitamin D for Weight Loss

 In a study by Major et al (2007), the consumption of calcium and vitamin D was analysed during a weight-loss intervention.
 In this study, 63 individuals were assigned to consume a supplement or placebo over 15 weeks.
 After 15 weeks, it was found that the calcium and vitamin D supplementation caused a decrease in LDL cholesterol and waist circumference.
 Overall, the combination enhanced the beneficial effect of reducing the lipid and lipoprotein profile in overweight or obese women with usual low daily calcium intake.

-2. Vitamin D for Bone Mineralisation & Joint Pain
+2. Bone Mineralisation & Joint Pain

 Vitamin D helps to maintain bone mineralisation by ensuring there is a plentiful supply of calcium in the bloodstream.
 This is achieved by enhancing the absorption of dietary calcium from the large and small intestines.
 Studies have also observed a positive effect on the deposition of calcium in bone .